Branch manager sounds cool, doesn’t it?

 Third part – short case studies and technical questions

 - Imagine that we gave you a key from our new branch.
-You were the first and only employee of that branch.
+You were the first and only employee of the branch.
 What steps would you take to ensure that the branch did run as soon as possible?
+How would you progress?

 - Our goal is to sell one thousands products per month in every branch.
 Imagine you were the branch manager.
 First month, your branch sold only five hundred products.
 How would you analyze the reasons why we failed, and what would you do in order to reach the target the next month?